CEEMS Exporter

 - Length of active MRs

-In the case of Mellanox devices, following metrics are available for each compute unit:
+In the case of Mellanox devices, the following metrics are available for each compute unit:

 - Number of received write requests for the associated QPs